 Upon admission, an Identity Verification hold will be placed on the student's account.
 Prior to being eligible to enroll in any academic courses, the student must complete the AAMU L.I.V.E.
 (Learner Identity Verification) course, facilitated by the Office of Distance Education & Extended Studies.
 The AAMU LIVE course schedules and conducts individual video identity verification sessions with each newly admitted student.
 Prior to the session, the student will submit a scanned front and back copy of a current, government issued picture ID to the University's secure server.
-In order to access the scheduled session, the student will visually present the government issued picture ID which was submitted prior to the session and verbally acknowledge their enrollment at Alabama A&M University.
+In order to access the scheduled session, the student will be required to utilize their established secure login and passcode.
+During the video identification session, the student will visually present the government issued picture ID which was submitted prior to the session and verbally acknowledge their enrollment at Alabama A&M University.
 Their identity will be visually verified via video, by a staff member of the Office of Distance Education & Extended Studies, during this session.
 The secure login credential utilized to access the AAMU LIVE course and all other AAMU Online courses Is directly associated with a student's unique ID, further insuring that the student participating in the course is the student receiving course credit.